 - Consult a psychologist or other mental health provider if you are experiencing severe mental distress or emotional issues as a result of the harassment.

-- Do not keep what is happening to you a secret that you keep to yourself.
+- Do not keep what is happening to you a secret.
 Let someone know.
-Keeping quiet will not bring the harassment any closer to stopping by doing that.
+Keeping quiet will not bring the harassment any closer to stopping.
 The person harassing you may also be doing the same thing to someone else.
 By you bringing the incidents to light, you could encourage others to come forth.
 It could also get you the support you need.

 - Learn what sexual harassment policies and procedures are in place at your job.
 Find out who handles these kinds of issues and ask if you can speak to the person privately.
 In addition to receiving help, advice, and support, you will be able to get an official record from your employer that could be valuable should legal action be advisable.

 If you need help with gender harassment, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.